 Ingredients

-- ½ Yellow banana pepper or any sweet yellow/white/green pepper
+- ½ banana pepper (or any sweet yellow/white/green pepper)

 Instructions

-- Finely chop the onion.
-Cut the cucumber, tomatoes, and banana pepper into small cubes about ¼ inch in size.
+- Peel ½ medium onion and clean the vegetables.
+You can also peel the cucumber if desired.
+Finely chop the onion.
+Cut ½ English cucumber, 3 medium tomatoes, and ½ banana pepper into small cubes, about ¼ inch in size.

-- Mix briefly and arrange in a salad bowl.
+- Mix briefly and arrange the salad in a bowl.
+Drizzle with ½ Tablespoon sunflower oil and 1 Tablespoon vinegar.

 Notes

-- Makes 1 portion.
-If you want more yields, simply multiply the amount in the recipe by the number of portions.
+- The basic recipe makes 1 portion.
+If you want to increase the yield, simply multiply the ingredients by the number of portions you need.

-- SERVING: Serve the shopska salad as a side dish to a main meal or as a light meal on its own.
-If you like, chill it in the fridge.
-However, take it out of the cooler and leave it on the kitchen counter for a while before serving.
+- SERVING: Serve the Šopský salát as a side dish to a main meal or as a light meal on its own.
+If you like, chill it in the fridge, but take it out and let it sit on the kitchen counter for a while before serving.

-- Tip for serving: Add vinegar and oil to the salad so that everyone can season it to their taste.
+- Tip for serving: Place vinegar and oil next to the salad bowl so that everyone can season it to their taste.

 - If there is any salad leftover, store it covered in the fridge.
-I recommend eating it within two days; otherwise, the vegetables will soften and not be fresh and crunchy.
+I recommend eating it within two days; otherwise, the vegetables will soften and lose their fresh, crunchy texture.

-- If you wonder what cheese to use shopska salad, I recommend Feta cheese, a safe bet.
-The cheese is quite salty, so salt is not added to the salad separately.
+- If you're wondering what cheese to use for Šopský salát, I recommend Feta cheese as a safe bet.
+The cheese is quite salty, so there's no need to add additional salt to the salad.

 Original, Balkan style Shopska salat is without vinegar.